 Katie Oxman is rockin' this look!
 You can follow her on Instagram here.

-Chloë is the Content Editor and Brand Specialist for iLoveToCreate, working with the digital, campaigns and brand teams to create content, messaging and more in the digital space!
+Chloë is the Content Manager for iLoveToCreate, working with the digital, digital marketing and brand teams to manage and create content, messaging and more in the digital space!
 She loves painting, hugging dogs and snagging cool vintage finds.

 May 26, 2016